eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="ce-ci-table" %}
 {% endproof %}

 It appears that if your desire is truly to elect the Condorcet winner no matter the cost, then a runoff method is the way to go if voters are not ideal.
+In fact, it seems your *last* choice should be a Condorcet method like Schulze.

 ### SCORE vs STAR